softworkz/embyuserwiki/Running-Emby-Server-as-a-Windows-Service.md

-**IMPORTANT**: This guide applies to new server installations of version 3.2.31 or greater.
-If you are running an older installation that embeds a Windows Service, please continue using that.

 Before setting up a Windows Service, you'll need to [install Emby Server from the Emby website](https://emby.media/download.html).

 To setup a Windows Service, we'll be using a program called [NSSM](http://nssm.cc/) that can turn any app into a Windows Service.
 To begin: